-In essence, this essay task challenges you to engage in a thoughtful and critical examination of the historical roots of discrimination enacted or defended by psychology against First Nations people and its implications for our understanding of colonial practices in psychology.
-The task encourages you to question the prevailing norms and biases in the field and to persuasively challenge mainstream psychology to play a greater role in promoting a more inclusive and equitable perspective on issues around First Nations people.
+In essence, this essay task challenges you to engage in a thoughtful and critical examination of the historical roots of ableism in psychology and its implications for our understanding of disability and impairment.
+It encourages you to question the prevailing norms and biases in the field and to persuasively challenge mainstream psychology to play a greater role in promoting a more inclusive and equitable perspective on disabled peoples' lives.

-Important points:
+Important Information:

-The length of the assessment must not exceed 1200 words.

-Text should be word-processed and follow APA 7 style for layout.

-Use Arial font and double spacing.

-You must include a reference section at the end of the assessment.
+- The length of the assessment must not exceed 1200 words. - Text should be word-processed and follow APA 7 style for layout. - Use Arial font and double spacing. - You must include a reference section at the end of the assessment.
 Referencing and citations should be in APA 7 format.

-Use of Generative AI
+Use of Generative AI: